Undergraduate Admissions

 All newly admitted undergraduate students enrolling in Carolina Global Launch are required to attend a virtual pre-departure session, an in-person UNC Orientation session in Chapel Hill, and an in-person session at their Carolina Global Launch host institution prior to beginning courses.
 Students are then required to attend an in-person Orientation session in Chapel Hill in January prior to beginning courses.
 Sessions are designed to introduce students to UNC and their host institution.

-The transition process continues when students arrive to campus with a variety of programs and events during Winter Welcome (January).
+The transition process continues when students arrive on campus with a variety of programs and events during Winter Welcome in January.

 Transfer Student and Family Orientation